BibleNLP/sign-bibles-dataset/sign_bibles_dataset/tasks/text2sign/find_segment_in_video/README.md

-"Pick the right segment" task, the simplest of the retrieval tasks.
-Given a text query and a number of segments within one video, which one is the right segment?
+WIP: Evaluation code not finished!

+Description:
+"Predict the right segment boundaries" task, where the segment start and end frames are not given and must be predicted.

 # Prediction format:
-TODO
+Predictions should be in the form: video_id,query_text,start_frame,end_frame